Ricoh WG-60 vs Sony A6500

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the WG-60 does not offer wifi capability.

-Both the WG-60 and the A6500 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the WG-60 followed on from the Ricoh WG-50.
+The WG-60 is a recent model that features in the current product line-up of Ricoh.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.

 So how do things add up?
 Is there a clear favorite between the Ricoh WG-60 and the Sony A6500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.